meztinosdunken/agile-project-manager/CONTRIBUTING.md

 4. Write tests for your new feature or fix, if applicable.
 5. Submit a pull request describing your changes.

+## Issue Templates
+If you need assistance opening an issue or creating a template, please refer to our issue templates in the repository.

 ## Coding Standards
 - Follow the project's coding style.
 - Keep your commits clear and concise.